-Often nicknamed the “Little Venice” of the Cotswolds, the main attraction here really is the lovely little River Windrush which causally flows through the town for which sits along its banks with a few low, arched stone bridges.
+Though it isn’t exactly a “canal city” it is still often nicknamed the “Little Venice” of the Cotswolds, the main attraction here really is the lovely little River Windrush which causally flows through the town for which sits along its banks with a few low, arched stone bridges.
 Ducks paddle hither and tither and an elderly couple sits on the bench together watching the show.
 The local ice cream parlor the busiest place in town on a semi-nice Spring afternoon.
 An interesting fact about Bourton-on-the-Water is that sometimes there are more visitors than residents, especially if there is an event taking place and is the most visited village in the Cotswolds!

 Possibly one of the largest villages in the Cotswolds, the High Street is flanked with tea rooms, antique stores, bakeries and restaurants bring a slight hustle and bustle here.
 We meandered through the town, down winding alleys and back up enjoying what looks like a chalk painting Burt draws in Mary Poppins capturing the simplicity of good ol’ British charm.